nithishvjs/PROJECT-Githubactions-Simple-flask-app/README.md

-# Flask Hello World🚀
+# Flask Hello World Application🚀

+This repository contains a simple Flask web application that serves a "Hello, World!" message.
+It is packaged using Docker and deployed through a Jenkins CI/CD pipeline triggered via Codeberg.

+---

+## 📌 Overview

+This project demonstrates:

-A simple "Hello, World!" application built with Flask.
+- A minimal Flask application
+- Docker containerization
+- Automated build and deployment using Jenkins pipeline

+---

 To Run this,